olejorik/SaturatedPSFpaper_code/README.md

 **Warning:** the packages need to be precompiled on the first run, this can take quite a long time.

 ## TOC
 The scripts in the `scripts` folder produce the plots used in Section 5 of the article and the source files for the supplementary "result browsers".
-If lualatex is installed in the system, scripts also compile the pdf files from the /tex sources.
-The plots are save in the `plots` folder.
+If lualatex is installed in the system, scripts also compile the pdf files from the .tex sources.
+The plots are saved in the `plots` folder.

 - `SimulatedData_full.jl` uses the simulated data to produce the plots for the whole parameter space, resulting in 3360-page result browser.
 This takes about 2.5 hours.
 - `sim_noisy_thded_successpolts.jl` and `simT_noisy_thded_successpolts.jl` use the simulated data (for the "low-order" and "turbulent" phases respectively) in the reduced parameter space, with 10 runs with random initial value for each parameter set and generate also the result tables shown in Section 5.